 They will wait and pounce on you from every corner and offer free or nearly free trip to anywhere in the city or on the tourist route.
 They say that today is a special day of celebration and therefore all free.
 Of course, all this divorce tourists for money, carries a catch.
 Don't believe them.
 During the trip you will have to pay a considerable sum for a very short distance.
 Sometimes tuktukan cross border and threats to get their money or bring tourists in the narrow streets and surrounded from all sides by a gang of angry toktakunov :-).
 Of course the last one was a joke, but sometimes they do cheat tourists, agreeing to drive in a single amount, and then demand under all sorts of pretexts greater.

-The only way to free ride on the tuk tuk, is to agree on a "sightseeing" trip to the jewelry factory, restaurant, or other "enterprise for the promotion of tourists", where the driver will receive for your head a Commission.
+The only way to free ride on the tuk tuk, is to agree on a "sightseeing" trip to the jewelry factory, in a restaurant or other "enterprise for the promotion of tourists", where the driver will receive for your head a Commission.
 Well, if your desire to ride on a tuk-tuk in Bangkok with nothing to fight off, be sure to agree a price before the trip, write it on paper and not settle for arrangements of the driver like, "veri chip", "special price", "Its okay" without specific prices.
 And it is necessary to agree that the price was for the whole trip, not per passenger separately.

 In addition to travel three-wheeled tuk-tuks in Bangkok also operate a four-wheel (called actually songthaew).
 They are cheaper and used by local residents for short journeys.
-They follow pre-set routes, but if you start asking them, whether they get there, they will take your question only as what you want them to hire a taxi.
+They follow pre-set routes, but if you start asking them, whether they get there, they will accept your question is not otherwise what you want them to hire a taxi.
 So be careful too.

 Taxis in Bangkok are very common and inexpensive form of travel.
 Despite the fact that it is the capital, to travel nearly the entire city center can be for no more than 100 baht.
 It is only necessary to use a taxi in order not to overpay or to be deceived.